johngage/website-analyst/content/home/homepage.md

 ---
 widget: blank
 widget_id: homepage
 headless: true
 weight: 10
-title: A restart to rebuild
+title: A restart to find what went wrong
-subtitle: ""
+subtitle: "Oh, no"
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'